mlivesu/LoopyCuts/README.md

 p2 -f1  f2 ... -fp2  // p2: nuber of faces of the 2nd polyhedron, followed by the list of faces
 ...                  // (references with negative numbers (e.g. -f) denote that face |f| is seen CW by the current poly)
 ```
 These meshes can be visualized using [CinoLib](https://github.com/mlivesu/cinolib) (see e.g. example [#06](https://github.com/mlivesu/cinolib/tree/master/examples/06_base_app_polyhedralmesh)).
-In case the output is a full hexahedral mesh, also a `.mesh` file will be produced.
+Note that in case the output is a full hexahedral mesh a `.mesh` file will be also produced.
 Such a file can be visually inspected directly on browser connecting to [HexaLab](https://www.hexalab.net).

 ## Acknowldegment
 If you use LoopyCuts, please consider citing the associated scientific paper using the following